EdgeTX/edgetx-sdcard/sdcard/horus/THEMES/readme.txt

 File name has to have .yml extension.
 Example: custom_theme.yml

-Additionaly you can include graphic file (in PNG format) to display in EdgeTX User Interface Tab theme preview.
+Additionally you can include graphic file (in PNG format) to display in EdgeTX User Interface Tab theme preview.
 To display preview file name must be the same as YAML file.
 Example:
-If theme color defintition is name new_theme.yml graphic preview file must be named new_theme.png
+If theme color definition is name new_theme.yml graphic preview file must be named new_theme.png